Close Menu

 Harlan Coben’s Lazarus picks at the seams of Joel’s life and starts to reveal pieces of himself that he had tried to repress.
 More importantly, each conversation he has with his father serves to both hurt and heal Joel.
 In one of the series’ most emotional sequences, Joel, angrily, talks to his father about the blame he had to carry for his sister’s murder.

 He didn’t walk her home from the dance, and so, the blame for it all fell on him.
 He could have stopped it.
 And for much of the past 25 years, Joel buried that guilt deep within himself.
 And to him, he did so because of his father.
-As the two of them talk, Joel screams that the Lazarus patriarch blamed him and fed his guilt, Jonathan says that he didn’t.
-That his own pain from losing a child was too great that he detached from both Joel and his sister.
+As the two of them talk, Joel screams that the Lazarus patriarch blamed him and fed his guilt, and Jonathan says that he didn’t.
+That his own pain from losing a child was so great that he detached from both Joel and his sister.

-Harlan Coben’s Lazarus is a ghost story, and a grief story.
+Harlan Coben’s Lazarus is a ghost story and a grief story.

 Harlan Coben's Lazarus promotional key art from Prime Video

-As is to be expected from a Harlan Coben story, Lazarus completes it’s grief story by tying off every loose thread, and offering Joel a satisfying closure.
-The tragedy of his life still stings, but where we end, is why we love mysteries.
+As is to be expected from a Harlan Coben story, Lazarus completes its grief story by tying off every loose thread and offering Joel a satisfying closure.
+The tragedy of his life still stings, but where we end is why we love mysteries.
 Or rather, why we love solving them.

 Even with some pacing stumbles, Harlan Coben’s Lazarus offers a great ending.